Skip to main content

 App Terms of Service May Prohibit Emulator Use

-Don't Use Android Emulators for iOS to Pirate Apps
+Don't Use Emulators to Pirate Apps

-Running pirated APKs in an Android emulator for iOS is both illegal (copyright infringement) and risky (pirated APKs frequently contain malware).
-This guide does not endorse or support using Android emulators for iOS to access pirated software.
+Running pirated APKs in any emulation environment is both illegal (copyright infringement) and risky (pirated APKs frequently contain malware).
+This guide does not endorse or support using these tools to access pirated software.
 Use legitimate apps downloaded from Google Play or the app developer's official distribution channel.

 Apple's Policies Apply to Your iPhone, Not the Android Environment